automatictester/lambda-test-runner/README.md

 - [x] OpenJDK 10.0.2 - is used to run your tests

-## How it works (internally)
+## How it works

 AWS Lambda Test Runner will:
 - Install JDK to `/tmp` on first run, as Java runtime for AWS Lambda doesn't ship with `javac`.
+- Get SSH key from S3, if Git repository URI is for cloning with SSH.
-- Clone to `/tmp` Git repo you passed in your request, using JGit library.
+- Clone Git repository you passed in your request to `/tmp` using JGit library.
 - Run shell command which you passed in your request.
 There are no build tools available on Lambda, so it needs to be included in your repo.
   See [Build tools](https://github.com/automatictester/lambda-test-runner#build-tools) and [Build tools examples](https://github.com/automatictester/lambda-test-runner#build-tool-examples) for more information.
+- Store build outputs to S3, if requested.
+- Log events to CloudWatch Logs.

 ## Architecture

+This is the big picture:

 <img src="img/aws-lambda-test-runner-architecture.png" width="537" height="473"/>